Summit, New Jersey: Local government

 The common council has the chief policy making and administrative oversight role in city government.
 The council approves all laws and adopts the city budget.
 The council also oversees the work of city department heads.
 The council is comprised of three members from Ward I and three members from Ward II plus one member elected at-large.
 The at-large member serves a two-year term of office, while the six ward members serve three-year terms on a staggered basis, with one seat in each ward up for election each year.
 The council elects from its membership a president and a president pro tem, each serving a one-year term.
 The president presides at all council meetings, and the president pro tem presides in the president's absence.
 The president pro tem also serves as acting mayor in the absence of the mayor.

-As of 2024, the mayor of Summit is Republican Elizabeth Fagan, whose term of office ends December 31, 2027.
-Members of the common council are Council President Lisa K. Allen (R, 2025; Second Ward), President Pro Tem Delia Hamlet (R, 2025; First Ward), Jamel Boyer (R, 2026; Second Ward), Andy Minegar (D, 2024; First Ward), Bob Pawlowsk (R, 2026; First Ward), Kevin Smalllwood (R, 2025; At Large) and Greg S. Vartan III (D, 2024; Second Ward).
+As of 2026, the mayor of Summit is Republican Elizabeth Fagan, whose term of office ends December 31, 2027.
+Members of the common council are Council President Claire Toth (D, 2027; Second Ward), President Pro Tem Michelle Kalmanson (D, 2027; First Ward), Jamel Boyer (R, 2026; Second Ward), Dan Crisafulli (D, 2027; At Large), Chantal Landman (D, 2028; Second Ward), Jaclyn Lasaracina (D, 2028; First Ward) and Bob Pawlowski (R, 2026; First Ward).

 In February 2021, the common council selected Lisa K. Allen from a list of three candidates nominated by the Republican municipal committee to fill the Second Ward seat expiring in December 2022 that had been held by Stephen Bowman until he resigned from office.
 Allen served on an interim basis until the November 2021 general election, when she was elected to serve the balance of the term of office.

 Summit had been a stronghold of the Republican Party for years.
 From 1921 to 2001, no Democrats served in elected office and very few ran for office.
 The real elections occurred in the Republican primary.
 In 2001, two Democratic candidates were elected to council: Michel Bitritto won in Ward I and Jordan Glatt won the at-large seat.
 Summit had never elected a Democrat as mayor until 2003, when Jordan Glatt was elected.

 In November 2011, Republicans swept all the open seats, with Ellen Dickson elected mayor and Gregory Drummond, Patrick Hurley and Robert Rubino sweeping the three council seats, giving full control of city government back to the Republican party.